 Sri Adi Shankaracharya established four Peethams or Centers in the four corners of the country to safeguard and propagate the Vedas.
-The head of the Mutt is called Jagadguru meaning “Teacher of the world”.
-Although, the sringeri temple was established in the 8th century, the documented history is present only for the period after the 14th century.
+The head of the Mutt is Jagadguru meaning “Teacher of the world”.
+Although, the sringeri temple is there since the 8th century, but the history is available only for the period after the 14th century AD.

 The Sringeri Temple Complex is huge and consists of many temples as mentioned below:

-- Sri Adi Shankaracharya Temple – The idol of Sri Adi Shankaracharya is present in a pose of a Yogasana with four disciples and a Shiva Linga in front.
+Sri Adi Shankaracharya Temple – The idol of Sri Adi Shankaracharya is present in a pose of a Yogasana with four disciples and a Shiva Linga in front.

-- Sri Kodandaramaswami Temple – A small Temple dedicated to Lord Rama, Lakshmana and Sita is present on the right of the Sri Sharadamba Temple.
+Sri Kodandaramaswami Temple – A small Temple dedicated to Lord Rama, Lakshmana and Sita is present on the right of the Sri Sharadamba Temple.